getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/unified-api.md

 - `configure_scope(callback)`: Calls a callback with a scope object that can be reconfigured.
 This is used to attach contextual data for future events in the same scope.

+- `last_event_id()`: Should return the last event ID emitted by the current scope.
+This is for instance used to implement user feedback dialogs.

 ## Concurrency

 All SDKs should have the concept of concurrency safe context storage.
 What this means depends on the language.
 The basic idea is that a user of the SDK can call a method to safely provide additional context information for all events that are about to be recorded.